NAEP-AS-Challenge/reading-prediction/readme.md

 2)  Questions -- all questions about the Challenge, datasets, or items should be posted as an "issue" and will be publicly available.

-3)  Applications -- to join the Challenge and certify that NCES Security requirements are met applications should be submitted as a "pull request" under "applications" and will be private.

-4)  Submissions -- to the Challenge should be submitted as a "pull request" under "submissions" and will be private.
+3)  Submissions -- to the Challenge should be submitted as a "pull request" under "https://github.com/NAEP-AS-Challenge/challenge_submissions" and will be private.

 Please note that response data will be provided outside of Github to the contact specified on the application.